devbookhq/splitter/README.md

 ![](example.gif)

 Splitter is inspired by [Split.js](https://split.js.org/) and written as 100% functional component:
-- All size calculation is done through CSS using `calc`
+- All size calculation is done through CSS using `calc` with minimal JS.
+This makes it much faster
 - Fully responsive
-- No dependencies beside React and styled-components
+- No dependencies beside React
 - Minimal assumptions about your styling and views

 [CodeSandbox project](https://codesandbox.io/s/devbookhqspliiter-example-l23s4)